zowe/docs-site/docs/user-guide/install-zowe-zos-convenience-build.md

 ### Step 2: Review the `zowe-install.yaml` file

-Review the `zowe-install.yaml` file which contains the following property used by the installation:
+Review the `zowe-install.yaml` file which contains the `install:rootDir` property that is used by the installation.

 `install:rootDir` is the directory that Zowe installs to create a Zowe runtime.
-The default directory is `~/zowe/v.r.m` where *v* is the Zowe version number, *r* is the release number and *m* is the modification number, for example, 1.0.0 or 1.2.11 .
+The default directory is `~/zowe/v.r.m` where *v* is the Zowe version number, *r* is the release number and *m* is the modification number, for example, 1.0.0 or 1.2.11.
 The user's home directory is the default value.
 This ensures that the user who performs the installation has permission to create the directories that are required for the installation.
 If the Zowe runtime will be maintained by multiple users, it is recommended to use another directory based on your site's conventions.

 You can run the installation process multiple times with different values in the `zowe-install.yaml` file to create separate installations of the Zowe runtime.
 Ensure that the directory where Zowe will be installed is empty.
 The install script exits if the directory is not empty and creates the directory if it does not exist.

-### Step 3: Execute the `zowe-install.sh` script
+### Step 3: Install and configure the Zowe runtime

-**About this step**
+You install and configure the Zowe runtime by executing the `zowe-install.sh` script.
 The `zowe-install.sh` mode performs two steps.

 1. Install a Zowe runtime into the `root_dir` folder.
 2. Configure the runtime directory so that an instance of the ZOWESVR STC can be launched which will start the Zowe address spaces.

-When installing the Zowe runtime from the convenience build, it is possible to perform both the installation and configuration steps as a single command by running `zowe-install.sh` without any arguments.
-However, the recommended approach is to perform the installation by running the `zowe-install.sh -I` option which just performs the first installation step to create the runtime directory.
-You can then configure the runtime directory separately.
+It's recommended that you install the Zowe runtime first by running the `zowe-install.sh -I` option that just performs the first installation step to create the runtime directory.
+Then, configure the runtime directory separately following instructions in [Configuring the Zowe runtime directory](configure-zowe-runtime.md#configuring-the-zowe-runtime-directory).
+Alternatively, you can both install and configure the Zowe runtime by running a single command `zowe-install.sh` without the `-I` parameter.
+In this case, ensure that you review [Configuring the Zowe runtime directory](configure-zowe-runtime.md#configuring-the-zowe-runtime-directory) before you run the command `zowe-install.sh`.

-In the documentation below, the steps of creating the runtime directory and configuring the runtime directory are described separately.
+In this documentation, the steps of creating the runtime directory and configuring the runtime directory are described separately.
 The configuration step is the same for a Zowe runtime whether it is installed from a convenience build or from an SMP/E distribution.

 **Follow these steps:**